User | Login

 Manledio Portable Electric Shoe and Boots Dryer - how it works

 This Manledio Electric Boot Dryer works effectively for walking boots, trail shoes, football boots, golf shoes, gloves, and even ski boots.
-The folding arms make it compact enough for travel, and the timer function is a major advantage - allowing for controlled drying without supervision.
-With decent airflow and a flexible nozzle length, it's a versatile all-rounder for year-round walking gear maintenance.
+The folding arms make it compact enough for travel, and the timer function is a major advantage, allowing for controlled drying without supervision.
+With decent airflow and a flexible nozzle length, it's a versatile all-rounder for year-round maintenance of walking gear.

-I found it dried my walking and trail shoes with ease overnight.
+I found it dried my walking and trail shoes overnight with ease.
 The only issue I had was balancing my heavier Scarpa boots on it.
 I did lean it against a wall for extra support, and that worked fine.

 Pros: